talsma-ict/context-propagation/readme.md

 Manages a [context](#context) by providing a standard way of interacting with `ThreadLocal` values.

-Thread-local values can be accessed via a ContextManager by:
+Managed thread-local values can be accessed via a ContextManager by:

 - Calling `getActiveContextValue()` which _gets_ the current thread-local value.
 - Calling `activate(value)` which _sets_ the given value until `close()` is called on the resulting `Context`.